Equality and Diversity - Key Stage 1&2

 • Testimonials from other autism parents

-Life as an autism sibling: a guide for teens - When your brother or sister has autism, you have a different kind of sibling relationship.
+When your brother or sister has autism, you have a different kind of sibling relationship.
 While it can be enjoyable and rewarding, you may also experience challenges and feelings that are tough to deal with.
 Two young adult siblings created this resource after connecting with dozens of teens about the ups and downs of growing up with a brother or sister with autism.
 The advice provided in this guide is based on their questions, concerns, and insight.
 The tips and stories featured are written by teens who have kindly shared their very real experiences.
 You might find that you can relate to some of what’s written.
 What’s most important to remember is that there are others out there who understand what it’s like to be in your shoes.

 An introduction to supporting LGBT children and young people.
 This resource is suitable for all schools, colleges and settings and offers support in creating an LGBT inclusive environment, working with parents and carers, and supporting individual LGBT children and young people in mainstream and specialist settings.

-Next steps in LGBT inclusive education: celebrating difference and developing understanding is a brand new resource, aimed at schools, colleges and settings that have already started work on LGBT inclusion and who are looking to really embed the work.
+Next steps in LGBT inclusive education: celebrating difference and developing understanding is a resource, aimed at schools, colleges and settings that have already started work on LGBT inclusion and who are looking to really embed the work.
 This resource includes an extensive policy section, guidance on creating an LGBT inclusive curriculum, support on working with parents and carers, as well as highlighting the importance of ensuring that a wide range of LGBT people are represented and celebrated in the school, college or setting.

 This guidance is not intended as a script or lesson plan, but to help teachers answer questions, structure discussion and, if appropriate, extend children’s learning and understanding.
 Teachers should pick out what they feel is relevant for the nature and circumstances of an event, the age and readiness of the children, and their whole-school ethos and values.